Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Conclusion

-In the weak interference regime, the message transmitted from each of the transmitters is split into three parts: private, public and relay.
-The relay part of transmitted twice: once by the transmitter which generates it and once again (in the subsequent block) by the other transmitter after it receives (it is received via feedback) and decodes it.
-The rate of the relay message is finely tuned such that it is decodable at the intended receiver after its first transmission while it is decodable at the interfering receiver only after second transmission.
-The relaying of messages allows higher rates of communication by first causing interference at one of the receivers followed by interference resolution in the subsequent block.
+In the weak interference regime, two new achievable strategies are proposed: one which is based on Han-Kobayashi type message splitting and the other which is based on block-Markov coding (at one transmitter) and dirty paper coding (at the other transmitter).
+Together, the two strategies achieve the exact/approximate capacity region for all 9 canonical feedback models for deterministic/Gaussian channels.
+In the achievable strategy involving Han-Kobayashi type message splitting, the transmitted message from each of the transmitters is split into two parts: private and common.
+The common part of the message of one of the transmitters is transmitted twice: once by the transmitter, which generates it, and once again (in the subsequent block) by the other transmitter after decoding it.
+The rate of the common message, which is re-transmitted is finely tuned so that it is decodable at the intended receiver after its first transmission, while it is decodable at the interfering receiver only after its second transmission.
+Although the common message first causes interference at one of the receivers, it allows for higher communication rates after interference resolution in the subsequent block.
+In the achievable strategy involving block-Markov encoding and dirty paper encoding/decoding, one of the transmitters employs block-Markov encoding, thereby correlating the interference it generates over blocks.
+The other transmitter knows the channel output via feedback, and using the knowledge of correlation of interference, it encodes its message using dirty paper coding to make its intended signal robust against future interference.

-In the strong interference regime, the feedback helps in creating a relay route which is a better channel for routing messages than the direct channel from a transmitter to its intended receiver.
-The messages generated at a transmitter can be passed on to the interfering receiver which can then pass it on to its own transmitter (via feedback) which can then relay it so that the intended receiver of the message receives it.
+In the strong interference regime, feedback helps create a relay route, which is better than the direct channel from a transmitter to its intended receiver.
+The messages generated at a transmitter are first passed on to the interfering receiver.
+The interfering receiver then passes it on to its own transmitter (via feedback), which can then relay it to the intended receiver.
+This way the intended receiver receives the message through an alternate path.
 Since the interference is stronger than the direct channel, relaying of messages can support higher rates than otherwise.

-The capacity region of Gaussian interference channel for $(1000)$ feedback model to within 6 bits/Hz has been found in the Gaussian channel, while exact capacity region for the deterministic model is found.
-For all other feedback models except $(0100)$ and $(1010)$ feedback models, the capacity region of the Gaussian interference channel to within 3.59 bits/Hz has been found, while exact capacity region for the deterministic model is found.

-Finding the feedback capacity region of four-link feedback model with rate limited feedback is an interesting open question.